kadena-docs/kadena-docs/docs/reference/syntax.md

 "Write succeeded"
 ```

+The following example illustrates importing all of the definitions from a specific version of `accounts` module with the hash `"ToV3sYFMghd7AN1TFKdWk_w00HjUepVlqKL79ckHG_s"` and using the `transfer` function:

 ```pact
 (use accounts "ToV3sYFMghd7AN1TFKdWk_w00HjUepVlqKL79ckHG_s")
 (transfer "123" "456" 5 (time "2016-07-22T11:26:35Z"))
 "Write succeeded"
 ```

+The following example illustrates importing only the `transfer` and `example-fun` definitions from the `accounts` module and using the `transfer` function:

 ```pact
 (use accounts [ transfer example-fun ])
 (transfer "123" "456" 5 (time "2016-07-22T11:26:35Z"))
 "Write succeeded"
 ```

+The following example illustrates importing only the `transfer` and `example-fun` definitions from a specific version of `accounts` module with the hash `"ToV3sYFMghd7AN1TFKdWk_w00HjUepVlqKL79ckHG_s"` and using the `transfer` function:

 ```pact
 (use accounts "ToV3sYFMghd7AN1TFKdWk_w00HjUepVlqKL79ckHG_s" [ transfer example-fun ])